menu icon

 • Chopped vegetables - shredded cabbage, lettuce, diced tomatoes, sliced onion or this Chipotle copycat salsa.

-• Creamy sauces - Guacamole, creamy Italian dressing or cashew cheese sauce.
+• Creamy sauces - Guacamole, creamy Italian dressing, cashew cheese sauce or homemade tofu sour cream.

 • Squeeze of lime or lemon juice.